 If your primary reason to FSBO is to save money, there are other cost-saving ways to sell your home.

 Try working with a discount real estate broker like our friends at Clever.
-Clever is a free service that connects you with vetted, full-service listing agents who work for pre-negotiated discount rates — $3,000 for any home under $350,000 or 1% for more expensive homes.
+Clever is a free service that connects you with vetted, full-service listing agents who work for pre-negotiated discount rates — just 1.5% (or $3,000 minimum).

 Clever Partner Agents can help with pricing, marketing, contracts, negotiations, and other aspects of the home-selling process that you’d otherwise have to do yourself.